Z Wave vs Zigbee - Zigbee winner

 Hub Requirement

-It should be no secret by now that Z Wave and Zigbee products require a hub in order to operate.
+It should be no secret that Z Wave and Zigbee products require a hub to operate.

 There are a number of smart hubs that support each protocol.
 Many support both simultaneously.